kumo-js/kumo-plugins/plugins/deployer/README.md

 #### Script Sections

-The flexibility of the deployer is achived through the use of scripts that are executed at different stages of the deployment process.
+The flexibility of the deployer is achieved through the use of scripts that are executed at different stages of the deployment process.
 Scripts allow the consumer to execute any arbitrary command to achieve the desired outcome.
 They are used in several places including the [config](#config) section, [tasks](#tasks) section etc.

-All scripts have some built-in env variables available for use (which are equivalent to the built-in [json schema references](#json-schema-references))
+All scripts have some built-in env variables available for use, which are equivalent to the built-in [json schema references](#json-schema-references).

 ```bash
 $KUMO_ARGS_[XXX]